shanwai1234/beautiful-jekyll/RN.md

 09-2019

-Always learnt about from [Prof. Jianming Yu's](https://sites.google.com/site/quantitativegeneticsmaize/home) talk.
+Had a lunch with [Prof. Jianming Yu's](https://sites.google.com/site/quantitativegeneticsmaize/home) and always learnt about from his talk.
 I am really a fan of Prof. Jianming Yu's speech!

 08-2019